lbiard/detecting_tradeoffs_crn_models/README.md

 4. People involved with data formatting and analysis: Bliard L., Martin JS., Paniw M., Childs DZ, Ozgul A.

+5. for more general informations regarding the methods, see https://doi.org/10.32942/X2D89H and the related code https://github.com/Jordan-Scott-Martin/covariance-reaction-norms

 ### DATA-SPECIFIC INFORMATION FOR: `marmot_data_for_analysis.txt`